 - Gaining knowledge and experience in using ‘Computer Aided Translation’ tools which integrate Machine Translation

-- Working with “Light’s-Out” Project Management tools, which automate the entire process of translation.
-The translators receive automated project request with accept or reject options.
-There is barely any human interaction with the language service provider (LSP)
+- Working with “Light’s-Out” Project Management tools, which automate the entire process of translation

-- Researching and updating information on the latest trends and developments in their specialised domain.
-Attend online courses which can help them in understanding the latest jargon.
+- Researching and updating information on the latest trends and developments in their specialized domain

-- Analyse publicly available translations by comparing the source- and target-language versions.
+- Analyze publicly available translations by comparing the source- and target-language versions

 – Madhu Sundaramurthy

 Should you trust voice assistants for medical advice?

 If you have specific health concerns or questions, it’s always best to consult a qualified healthcar...

 Where are we with voice recognition technology in 2023?

 The voice recognition technology landscape is rapidly evolving.
 Here’s where we are midway through 2023.
 I...